10 Fundamental Tips to Improve Your Landscape Photography

 Choose an appealing focal point or subject for your composition, such as the lighthouse in this photograph.
 Photo by Crowpix Media.

+The focal point should grab the viewer’s attention.
+Any photograph without an obvious focal point will leave the viewer’s eye wandering.
 For example, a focal point can be several subjects, such as a boulder, a house, a person, an animal, or a tree.

 You should also consider the rule of thirds when framing your focal point.

-4 The Photo Foreground Matters
+The Photo Foreground Matters

 Foregrounds help to grab the viewer’s attention and create a sense of dimension to your landscape photos.
 Here, we need to refer back to the depth of field.
+Your photo’s foreground, midground, and background add a sense of depth and dimension.

 alt="consider your foreground in your landscape photography composition"